Carol Burnett

-Born and raised in San Antonio, Texas, her family moved to California where she lived in the Hollywood area.
+Burnett was born and raised in San Antonio, Texas, until her family moved to Hollywood, living a block away from Hollywood Boulevard.
 She attended Hollywood High School and eventually studied theater and musical comedy at UCLA.
-Later she performed in nightclubs in New York City and had a breakout success on Broadway in 1959 in Once Upon a Mattress, for which she received a Tony Award nomination.
+Later, she performed in nightclubs in New York City and had a breakout success on Broadway in 1959 in Once Upon a Mattress, for which she received a Tony Award nomination.
 She soon made her television debut, regularly appearing on The Garry Moore Show for the next three years, and won her first Emmy Award in 1962.

-Burnett had her television special debut in 1963 when she starred as Calamity Jane in the Dallas State Fair Musicals production of Calamity Jane on CBS.
-Burnett moved to Los Angeles and began an 11-year run as star of The Carol Burnett Show on CBS television from 1967 to 1978.
+Eventually, Burnett moved back to Los Angeles and began an 11-year run as star of the CBS variety-sketch comedy series The Carol Burnett Show from 1967 to 1978.
+She is the first woman to host a comedy-variety series.
 With its vaudeville roots, The Carol Burnett Show was a variety show that combined comedy sketches with song and dance.
 The comedy sketches included film parodies and character pieces.
 Burnett created many memorable characters during the show's run, and both she and the show won numerous Emmy and Golden Globe Awards.

-During and after her variety show, Burnett appeared in many television and film projects.
-Her film roles include Pete 'n' Tillie (1972), The Front Page (1974), The Four Seasons (1981), Annie (1982), Noises Off (1992) and Horton Hears a Who!
+Burnett's film roles include Pete 'n' Tillie (1972), The Front Page (1974), A Wedding (1978), The Four Seasons (1981), Annie (1982), Noises Off (1992), and Horton Hears a Who!
 (2008).
-She has a diverse television background, having appeared in other sketch shows; in dramatic roles in 6 Rms Riv Vu (1974) and Friendly Fire (1979); in various well-regarded guest roles, such as in Mad About You, for which she won an Emmy Award; and in specials with Julie Andrews, Dolly Parton, Beverly Sills, and others.
-She returned to the Broadway stage in 1995 in Moon Over Buffalo, for which she was again nominated for a Tony Award.
-In 2022, she appeared in Better Call Saul.

-Burnett has written and narrated several memoirs, earning Grammy nominations for almost all of them, including a win for In Such Good Company: Eleven Years of Laughter, Mayhem, and Fun in the Sandbox.
-In 2019, the Golden Globes named an award after her for career achievement in television, the Carol Burnett Award, and Burnett received her first award.
+On television, she won an Emmy Award for her guest role in Mad About You and appeared in multiple specials with Julie Andrews.
+She was Tony-nominated for her role in Moon Over Buffalo (1995).
+Recently she has acted in Better Call Saul (2022), Palm Royale (2024), and Hacks (2025).
+She recorded her memoir In Such Good Company (2016) for which she won a Grammy Award.

+In 2019, the Golden Globes created the Carol Burnett Award for career achievement in television, giving Burnett the first award.
+She was honored with an NBC special Carol Burnett: 90 Years of Laughter + Love celebrating her 90th birthday.